Peanut butter cookies | Hello Victoria Blog

-Now, the most important part of the recipe, is the peanut butter that you use.
+Now, the most important part of the recipe is the peanut butter that you use.
 If it’s one of those cheaper brands, with tons of added sugar and palm oil, then you won’t get as strong of a peanut taste.
 I only ever buy 100 percent peanut, peanut butter.
-Suprisingly, Morrisons has a really good one, which is waaaay cheaper than all the health-food ones, but still tastes great.
+Surprisingly, Morrisons has a really good one, which is waaaay cheaper than all the health-food ones, but still tastes great.
 Trust me, I love this stuff.
 It’s great in a banana smoothie too!

-And you can totally leave them plain, or dunk them in some chocolate like I did here, and top with some chopped peanuts.
+And you can totally leave them plain, or dunk them in some chocolate like I did here, and top them with some chopped peanuts.
 But then, I actually prefer the taste without the chocolate, as it can kind of mask the peanut butter.
 It’s completely up to you!
 Oh, and the more you spread them out before baking, the crispier they will get.
 If you want a really chewy cookie, leave them as balls, and allow them to spread in the oven.
 They’ll end up really soft in the middle.

 Peanut Butter Oatmeal Cookies

 - 190 g brown sugar

 - 200 g all-purpose flour

 - 5 g baking powder

 - Preheat oven to 160°C fan (180°C no-fan).

 - Mix together the butter and peanut butter until smooth.
 Add the sugars and cream until fluffy.